AndrewjSage/andrewjsage.github.io/teaching.md

 * MATH 123: Precalculus (Fall 2012, Spring 2013, Fall 2013)

-Before pursuing graduate school, I enjoyed four years as a mathematics teacher at Bloomfield High School in Northeastern Ohio, where I taught courses ranging from geometry through calculus.
+Before pursuing graduate school, I enjoyed four years as a mathematics teacher at <a href="https://www.bloomfieldmespolocal.org/"> Bloomfield High School </a> in Northeastern Ohio, where I taught courses ranging from geometry through calculus.